Updated: Feb 22, 2019

-Targeting this relevant consumer activity in Google search provides a relatively simple way of connecting with customers that are in the market, right now and at that very moment that they are about to make a enquiry or purchase.
+Targeting this relevant consumer activity in Google search provides a relatively simple way of connecting with customers that are in the market, right now and at that very moment that they are about to make an enquiry or purchase.
 This is the main benefit of advertising with AdWords.

-In may ways, Adwords advertising is akin to why businesses use to advertise in the yellow pages directories in the past.
+In many ways, Adwords advertising is akin to why businesses use to advertise in the yellow pages directories in the past.
 It was once the default reference point for consumers looking for suppliers and thus represented an essential way to place your business offering in front of an enquiring market.

-Of course Google is now the online tool we use daily in NZ and accordingly Adwords is at the top of the must advertise-on list for many businesses and this is also largely why Google has grown to become the most successful and largest advertising provider in the world today.
+Of course, Google is now the online tool we use daily in NZ and, accordingly, Adwords is at the top of the must advertise-on list for many businesses and this is also largely why Google has grown to become the most successful and largest advertising provider in the world today.